 Oscar Wilde’s novel The Picture of Dorian Gray is about narcissism.

 Dorian, a narcissist, falls in love with his appearance in a portrait of himself just as mythological Narcissus loved his own reflection in a pool of water.
 Both he and Dorian were incapable of interest in, or love for, anyone else.
-They were oblivious to their arrogance, sense of entitlement, or cruelty to the women who loved.
+They were oblivious to their arrogance, sense of entitlement, or cruelty to the women who loved them.

 Self-Love and Narcissism Compared